SATHYA SAI BABA AND THE WATER PROJECTS

 Major deficiencies and wastage:

 There are often considerable losses of money through wrong investment by Sathya Sai Central Trust (long presided over autocratically by him), plus embezzlement and huge funds misspent on wasteful buildings (many have been pulled down and the site reused).
 No one can tell where the money not used is spend or placed, as the Trust publishes no details and any minutes (if kept at all) are highly secret.
 A complete absence of accountability operates throughout Sathya Sai officialdom in India (also to varying degrees in his organization in most other countries).
-Those relatively very few people who are properly aware about the extent and depth of corruption in India, the pay-offs, kick-backs and ingrained financial embezzlement throughout most of the country will not be surprised.
-Especially foreigners are kept in the dark as much as possible by a kind of public conspiracy (No one has explained this in greater detail than the famous Bengali, Nirad Chaudury).
+Those relatively very few people who are properly aware about the extent and depth of corruption in India, the pay-offs, kick-backs and ingrained financial peculation throughout most of the country will not be surprised.
+Especially foreigners are kept in the dark as much as possible by a kind of public conspiracy (No one has explained this in greater detail than the famous Bengali, Nirad Chaudhuri).
 I write this simply to warn and try to redress some of the cover-ups about money matters in the Sai mini-empire, money which was pledged to raising the lot of the poor through education and help projects.
 I learned from IAS officer V. Ramnath and V.K.
-Narsasimhan that the man who was chosen as the overall leader of the Water project and its finances, Mr. K. Chackravathy had been forced to resign from the government in 1981 (i.e. 'sacked') and leave an Indian Administrative Service post he had held for 20 years because he was caught out in major embezzlement!
+Narasimhan that the man who was chosen as the overall leader of the Water project and its finances, Mr. K. Chackravathy (or Charkravathi) had been forced to resign from his post as an Indian Administrative Service official (a government post) in 1981 (i.e. 'sacked') and leave the post he had held for 20 years because he was caught out in major embezzlement of public funds (i.e. peculation)!
 He became the registrar of the Institute of Higher Learning and is now secretary of the Sathya Sai Central Trust, the fulcrum of Puttaparthi and is also head of the Prashanthi Nilayam ashram.
 He is no doubt rolling in millions.
 Asked about this kind of corruption once by the former head of the Indian canteen - a very long-serving strict Hindu - Sathya Sai Baba said to him 'God allows his cows to defecate where they will'.
-Rayalaseema water project handed over to AP government

 Incompetence and corruption of entrepreneurs beyond Sai Baba's omnipotent control?